Nasim06/Nasim06/README.md

 - 👋 Hi, I’m Nasim
-- I’m interested in problem solving, new technologies and learning new skills
+- I’m interested in new technologies and learning new skills
 - I studied Computer Science at Swansea university and graduated in 2021
 - I am profficient in Java and Python
 - I also have experience with C#, C++, prolog, Solidity, SQL and Javascript